GET IN TOUCH

 Legal Authority and Governing Agencies

 Both state and federal government agencies enforce wage garnishment in Georgia.
 Each follows different rules, and both can garnish your wages simultaneously if multiple debts are owed.
 Understanding the authority of each agency helps explain why the garnishment process can vary.
-It also shows how Georgia law aligns with federal law and the Consumer Credit Protection Act.
+For a deeper look at how state and federal enforcement tools compare, see this overview of IRS wage garnishment vs. state wage garnishment.

 Georgia Department of Revenue Authority

-• State enforcement: Under Georgia wage garnishment laws, the Department of Revenue can garnish wages for back taxes, state pension overpayments, or other property connected to tax debt.
+State enforcement — The Georgia Department of Revenue can garnish wages for back taxes, state pension overpayments, or other property connected to tax debt.
 A continuing garnishment may be applied until the balance is paid.
+Georgia DOR tax garnishments operate under the Department's own enforcement authority and are distinct from ordinary consumer-creditor garnishments governed by the Consumer Credit Protection Act.

 Federal IRS Authority

-• Exemptions and protections: The IRS considers filing status, number of dependents, and current federal minimum wage when calculating disposable income exemptions.
-This approach can differ from how Georgia follows federal laws.
+Exemptions and protections — The IRS considers filing status, number of dependents, and current federal minimum wage when calculating disposable income exemptions.
+This approach differs from Georgia DOR tax enforcement rules.

 Key Differences Between State and Federal Garnishments